Skip to Content Skip to Navigation

 Honors Environmental Ethics

 (Offered fall and spring).
 Prerequisite: ENC1101 with a minimum grade of "C." (Meets Philosophy/Religion Humanities requirement.)
-This course teaches standard theoretical and practical issues in environmental ethics, the historical roots of environmental problems, and the philosophical grounds of environmental thought.
-Theories and issues covered include but are not limited to conservationism, the value of natural objects, the rights of animals, the value of endangered species, and whether or to what extent we have obligations to future generations.
-Practical issues and problems covered include but are not limited to global climate change, use of natural resources, alternative energy sources, water quality, pollution, environmental justice, and maintaining a sustainable, ecologically responsible ecosystem and society.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+This course examines environmental issues and how they have impacted contemporary society and analyzes the historical development of environmental approaches and ethical theories that have been generated by these approaches.
+Practical issues covered include, but are not limited to, global climate change, use of natural resources, pollution, environmental justice, and maintaining a sustainable, ecologically responsible ecosystem and society This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3Lecture hours: 3